 Specialists/Consultants in PHM operate an out-of-hours service (this is a 24/7 on call service for health protection including infectious diseases, environmental health and public health emergencies).
-Therefore, Specialist Registrars will engage in on call activities at an early stage of training during their working hours to become competent in health protection.
-In the first two years this is at the level of first/second responder on call during working hours under supervision of CPHM/SPHM.
-In the 3rd year Specialist Registrars will be expected to take a lead in health protection incidents/investigations.
-In the final year, Specialist Registrars may work as acting Specialist/Consultant on-call during work hours.
-Specialist Registrars are responsible for ensuring they remain up to date with on-call issues and maintaining their on-call competencies throughout their cycle of training.
+Therefore, Specialist Registrars will engage in on call activities at an early stage of training to become competent in health protection.
+This will include in and out of hours on call under supervision of CPHM/SPHMs during their training programme.
+Specialist Registrars are responsible for ensuring they remain up to date with on call issues and maintaining their on call competencies throughout their cycle of training.